amr-abdelhamid/refbook/manuscript/intro.md

 * In many cases, managers do believe that continuous refactoring is necessary to keep the code healthy.
 However, we noticed that they do not sponsor refactoring effort.
 Why?
 The answer is that _managers will not sponsor an activity which they cannot track or control._
 * For refactoring to succeed, several qualification should exist in the development environment.
 Qualifying the environment may take sometime to be done; but once done, refactoring is 90% complete!

-In the same report [2], I've listed some key factors or reasons why refactoring failed in early experiments:
+These observations may somehow be correlated to reasons why refactoring fails.
+In the same report [2], I have elaborated more on them and listed some key factors why refactoring failed in early experiments.
+This is the topic of the next section.

+## Why refactoring fails? {#whyrefactoringfails}

 #### 1. Vague and hazy objectives